 If you were riding on public transportation and were involved in an accident, or you were injured by a public vehicle such as a bus or train, there are a few things that you need to do to ensure you can be properly compensated for your damages.

 If you are injured, seek medical attention right away.
 Even if you feel as though your injuries are minor, it is still best to get a professional opinion.
 Save all your medical bills, doctors’ notes, prescription receipts, and any other pertinent medical documentation.

 While filing a claim against a common carrier can be complicated, you do not have to do it alone.
-An experienced public transportation accident attorney can provide you with answers applicable to your specific case and act as a powerful legal advocate to ensure you are treated fairly.
-Contact us today for a free no obligation consultation.
+An experienced public transportation accident attorney can provide you with answers applicable to your specific case and act as a powerful legal advocate to ensure you are treated fairly. call or text us today at (312)766-1000 or email firstname.lastname@example.org for a free no-obligation consultation.